namtoki/English/cheatsheet/06_phrasal_verb.md

 - turn out                      (集まる)            <!-- I think they will turn out shortly. -->
 - turn to                       (頼る)              <!-- Now that I've found that there's no one to turn to, I'll have to stand on my own two feet. -->
 - turn/hand ... in              (提出する)          <!-- I want you to look this over before I turn it in. -->
+- turn ... down                 (断る)              <!-- Three months later, I took a chance and proposed to her, but she turned me down. -->

 # U